v-prgmr/Object-Detection---SSD-in-Tensorflow/README.md

   name: 'shoe'
 }
 ```
 In this case, create a new .txt file called "labels.txt".
-This contents of this file should look like:
+The contents of this file should look like:

 ```
 0: unlabeled